larriant/thepheonixproject/deepecology.md

 + The ideological change is mainly that of appreciating life quality (dwelling in situations of inherent value) rather than adhering to an increasingly higher (materialistic) standard of living.

+Contrasts with anthropocentric environmentalism (which is concerned with conservation of the environment only for exploitation by and for human purposes)